semantico/js-errors/README.md

 ## Modernizr details

-Modernizr is a feature detection library that we use on most sites to help progressively enhance our sites.
-This information about the browswers capabilities is very useful when debugging.
+Modernizr is a feature detection library that we use on most sites, it contains details on the browsers capabilities.

 We parse the Modernizr object into an array of strings so that it is smaller when we send it to the server.
-We ignore and properties that are functions or begin with an underscore.
+We ignore any properties that are functions or begin with an underscore.

 When a message is sent to the server we check the ```window.Modernizr``` object exists.
 If it does and it's the first message we have sent to the server we send this processed version of Modernizr.
 If it's not the first time we have sent it, we send a string ```"m"``` so that the server knows to pull the Modernizr object out of Redis.